carlos-macha/integracao_plugnotas/README.md

 The repository is organized into two main folders:

-- **`producer-api/`**: API responsible for receiving invoice emission requests and sending them to a message queue.
+- **`producer-api/`**: An API responsible for receiving invoice requests and pushing them into a message queue.
-- **`consumer-worker/`**: Worker that consumes messages from the queue and interacts with the PlugNotas API to issue invoices.
+- **`consumer-worker/`**: A background worker that consumes messages from the queue and communicates with the PlugNotas API to issue the invoices.

 ## Technologies Used

 - Node.js
 - TypeScript
 - Express.js (in `producer-api`)
-- RabbitMQ or compatible message broker
+- RabbitMQ (or compatible message broker)
-- Axios (for HTTP requests to PlugNotas)
+- Axios (for HTTP requests)
 - dotenv
+- Yarn

 ## Prerequisites

 - Node.js (v14 or newer)
-- npm or yarn
+- Yarn
-- A running instance of RabbitMQ or another message broker
+- A running RabbitMQ instance
 - A valid PlugNotas API key

-## Installation
+## Installation and run

 1. Clone the repository: